emerald-dao/emerald-academy-v2/src/lib/content/tutorials/magic-link-auth/en/readme.md

     import Notice from '$lib/components/atoms/Notice.svelte';
 </script>

 This tutorial will teach you how to use [Magic Link](https://magic.link/) to onboard users to your DApp with just an email.
-You will first learn how authenticate users in to your DApp.
+You will first learn how to authenticate users in to your DApp.
 After authenticating, you will have the user's login info and learn how to send a test transaction as well.

 ## Getting Started